Vacuuming Completely Nude in Paradise: Plot

 Sheila tells Pete that she will not have sex with him anymore until he makes his first sale.
-The next morning, Tommy gives Pete a new suit and throws his old clothes out the window of the moving car.
-Pete asks to make a sale on his own and offers to split the commission with Tommy.
-Tommy drops Pete off in a poor area and warns him to get out quickly after the sale without listening to any sob stories.
-He sells a vacuum to a single mother of four who continuously laments all of her troubles, then he notices her crying after he leaves.
+The next morning, Pete asks Tommy if he can make a sale on his own and Pete drops him off in a poor neighborhood and warns him to leave quickly after making the sale.
+He sells a vacuum to a single mother of four who continuously laments all of her troubles.
 Sheila welcomes him home in a leather catsuit, eager for sex, but Pete is so wracked with guilt that he returns to the poor woman's home, takes back the vacuum, tears up her contract and gives her some money.
 While he is leaving he is beaten and robbed of the vacuum by three young men.
 He apologises to Sheila, who calls him a loser.

-The next morning Pete finds a note from Sheila that she has left.
-Desperate to get information about Sheila's whereabouts, he kicks open the door of an elderly downstairs neighbour nicknamed 'Clayface', only to find a candlelit room full of stacks of newspapers, some dating back to 1945.
-He turns a corner and is shocked to discover the old woman's corpse, causing him to bump into a candle and set the newspapers on fire.
-He smothers the fire with newspapers as Tommy impatiently beeps the car horn.
+Sheila leaves Pete and he becomes desperate to get information on her whereabouts.
+He goes to ask an elderly neighbour, only to find her corpse among stacks of old newspapers.
+In surprise, he topples a candle lighting them on fire.
+While extinguishing the newspapers, Tommy is waiting outside impatiently.
 While waiting on hold for the police, Tommy tells Pete of a dream he had about Uki, the new Head of IT, transforming the office into a sales call centre operated by intelligent women gently guiding customers toward the sale instead of the aggressive sales approaches he currently knows and admits to hating.
 In the dream he follows her into a computer screen leading to a tropical beach.
 She is gone but there is a gold vacuum on the beach and he begins vacuuming completely nude in Paradise, weeping tears of joy.